Rayan605/yt_bypass_adblock_error/README.md

 # YouTube Adblocker Error Fix (Chrome Extension)
-This chrome extension bypasses the "This content is unavailable try again later" message that youtube gives when it detects an adblocker.
+This chrome extension bypasses the "This content is unavailable, try again later" message that youtube gives when it detects an adblocker.
 Fixes the YouTube error message:
 **"This content is unavailable.
 Try again later."**